367718/camp/rin/README.md

 ## Behavior

 On first access to any parameter, a file with the executable name and the "rn" extension will be loaded from the current directory.
 Symlinks are not supported.
-The data will be kept in memory.

 Keys and values must be separated by "=", while lines must end with "\r\n".